fieldtrip/website/tutorial/headmodel_eeg_fem.md

 - **stiff**: matrix
 - **type**: describes the method that was used to create the headmodel.

 Note that the unit of measurement used in the geometrical description of headmodel is in 'mm'.
 The EEG sensors should be also defined in 'mm'.
-The units of all type of geometrical information should be the same when a leadfield is computed for source-reconstruction.
+The units of all type of geometrical information should be the same when a leadfield is computed for source reconstruction.

 ### Visualization